.avif&w=3840&q=75)

 Gas fees are now going to validators instead of miners.
 This changes the incentives for MEV (Maximal Extractable Value).
 Traders need to be vigilant about validator cooperation and smart regarding sandwich attacks.

 And there are staking rewards on top of that.
 With Ethereum staking, you earn a return on your ETH while it helps secure the network.
-Liquid staking provides this flexibility.
-You stake your ETH but receive a liquid staking token like stETH or rETH for trading or using in DeFi.
+Liquid staking provides this flexibility, allowing you to stake your ETH but receive a liquid token like stETH or rETH for trading or using in DeFi.
+Learning How to Track Whale Transactions in DeFi can help you spot large movements, anticipate market shifts, and optimize your strategies around staking and trading activity.

 The Ethereum Foundation keeps improving this system.
 The Beacon Chain coordinates validator keys and the validator node set, keeping things secure and fair for everyone.